-The slow cooker oatmeal is an amazing breakfast that you can prepare and get cooking just before you go to bed.
+The slow cooker oatmeal is a fantastic breakfast that you can prepare and get cooking just before you go to bed.
 If you’re a fan of oatmeal, then you’re likely to love this dish.

-If you love videos then be sure to check out my video on how to make this slow cooker oatmeal below.
+If you love videos, then be sure to check out my video on how to make this oatmeal in the slow cooker.
 It goes through every step to making this deliciously creamy breakfast dish.
-If you’re just after the text version, then you can find it right below the video.
+If you’re just after the text version of the recipe, then you can find it right below the video.

 Slow Cooker Oatmeal Recipe